kiegroup/dmn-feel-handbook/source/index.html.md

 This is a vademecum for the FEEL expression language from the DMN specification, as also implemented by the Drools DMN open source engine.

-This is not intented as an exahustive documentation of the DMN capabilities of Drools; this is intended as a handy a pocket reference for FEEL usage.
+This is not intented as an exahustive documentation of the <a href='https://www.drools.org/learn/dmn.html'>DMN capabilities of Drools</a>; this is intended as a handy a pocket reference for FEEL usage.
 You can refer to the complete <a href='https://www.drools.org/learn/documentation.html'>Drools DMN Engine documentation</a> on the main Drools website <a href='https://www.drools.org/learn/documentation.html'>here</a>.

 # Boolean functions